anniezhe/cdc_botulism/README.md

-# Centers for Disease Control and Prevention's Botulism Report from 1899 to 2017
+# Centers for Disease Control and Prevention (CDC)'s Botulism Report from 1899 to 2017
 This repository contains all of my materials to build a botulism report using the [CDC's public dataset](https://data.cdc.gov/Foodborne-Waterborne-and-Related-Diseases/Botulism/66i6-hisz/about_data).

 ### What will you need to view my report?